Drum roll, please!

 The First Six Months

 At the six months mark, I did a thorough review of all my themes to that point.
-Rather than rehashing what has already been said, I will put some links to the posts below.
+Rather than rehashing what has already been said, I will put some links to the original posts below.

 Finally, I will cover the reason why I plan to continue with my Project past the one year mark.